 Our crew will meet each other in Amsterdam, Netherlands and move into their new home, the Gulden Leeuw.
 Parents are invited to meet with our faculty, mariner crew and school leadership team, while students will attend orientation, sail training and safety preparation sessions.
 Students will assist our mariner crew and faculty with final ship preparations before our grand departure.
-Everyone will have time to explore this beautiful canal city.
 Students and families will have the opportunity to independently explore this beautiful and historic canal city.

-The 2016-2017 itinerary is an exciting one that offers our crew the opportunity to visit 17 ports on 4 continents.
-We will explore some of the world's most interesting cultures and natural settings in Europe, the Mediterranean, Africa, the Caribbean and South America.
+The 2019-2020 itinerary is an exciting one that offers our crew the opportunity to visit 22 ports on 4 continents.
+We explore some of the world's most interesting cultures and natural settings in Europe, the Mediterranean, Africa, the Caribbean and South America.

 Amsterdam, The Netherlands |